SUBstylee/javascriptProjects/README.md

 - [Project 31: Dad Jokes](https://substylee.github.io/javascriptProjects/0031dadJokes/index.html)

   A simple dad jokes generator that fetches jokes from an API and displays them on the page.
-It includes a button to fetch a new joke and uses local storage to save favorite jokes.
+It includes a button to fetch a new joke.

 ## More projects will be added soon